kyverno/kyverno-http-authorizer/website/docs/quick-start/index.md

 !!!info

-    The Kyverno Envoy Plugin is frequently deployed in Kubernetes environments as a sidecar container or as a separate pod.
+    The Kyverno HTTP Authorizer is frequently deployed in Kubernetes environments as a sidecar container or as a separate pod.
 Additionally, it can be used in other environments as a standalone process running alongside Envoy.

 ## Additional Resources